meilisearch/meilisearch-js-plugins/README.md

 - ✅ container: The CSS Selector or HTMLElement to insert the widget into. _required_
 - ✅ placeholder: Placeholder of the search box.
 - ✅ autofocus: Whether the search box is focused on arrival.
-- ✅ searchAsYouType: Whether result appears as you type or after pressing enter.
+- ✅ searchAsYouType: Whether result appears as you type oxr after pressing enter.
 - ❌ showReset: Does not work with both algoliasearch and instant-meilisearch
 - ❌ showSubmit: Does not work with both algoliasearch and instant-meilisearch
 - ✅ showLoadingIndicator: Whether to show the spinning loader.